 "What are you writing this year?"
 It's the question on everyone's lips at the regional NaNoWriMo kickoff parties.
 The answer, even among seasoned NaNoWriMo veterans, is often "I don't know."
 So if you don't know either, relax, you're in good company.
 And read this howto guide for tips on getting ready for NaNoWriMo.
 Read »

-So you've downloaded Storyist 3, familiarized yourself with the new features, spent some time planning your novel, and but November is still days away.
+So you've downloaded Storyist for macOS, familiarized yourself with the new features, spent some time planning your novel, and but November is still days away.
 Here are a couple of additional suggestions to help pass the time until NaNoWriMo starts.
 Read »

 Storyist for iOS version 1.3 adds support for Fountain, a plain text markup syntax for screenplays.
 Learn how to import, edit, and export Fountain files.
 Read »

-Storyist for Mac and Storyist for iOS both include extensions to Fountain that make it easy to use it for novel manuscripts in addition to screenplays.
+Storyist for macOS and Storyist for iOS both include extensions to Fountain that make it easy to use it for novel manuscripts in addition to screenplays.
 Read »

 An introduction to the screenwriting features of Storyist.
 Covers script formatting, outlining, storyboarding, story sheets, full-screen mode, and workspace management.
 Read »